JGRennison/OpenTTD-patches/README.md

   * Road vehicles may now start and finish overtaking on bridges and in tunnels.
   See the [wiki](https://github.com/JGRennison/OpenTTD-patches/wiki/One-way-roads) for full details.

+* Realistic train braking (added in v0.40.0)
+  In this mode, trains have a stopping distance and will reserve ahead accordingly, trains cannot stop instantly.
+  This mode has many implications for signalling and track layout design, and is therefore an advanced feature which may not be suitable for beginners.
+  In particular pre-signals and two-way signals are not permitted, and PBS is used for all signalling.

 * Save/load and savegame format changes
   * Various changes to improve handling of savegames which use features not in trunk.
   * Savegames from this patchpack are not loadable in trunk.